juju/docs/src/en/commands.md

    **Summary:**

-   unblock an operation that would alter a running model
+   Unblock an operation that would alter a running model.

    **Options:**